Kaimunchi/CS-coursework-samples/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />These works are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a> unless otherwise specified in an individual program's README file.

+### A Note to Current Students
+If you're a current student and ran across this repo, congrats!
+You've learned to use your resources!
+But use them responsibly, you must.
+I do not promote nor condone any misuse of this code for academic dishonesty, nor am I responsible for any consequences resulting from such misuse.
+Additionally, using this code without attribution also breaks the CC license's requirements, which may or may not have legal ramifications.
+You've been warned, young padawan.

 ## CS 180 - Foundations of Computer Science I [Fall 2017]
 >An introduction to computer science and programming.
 Discussion of the algorithmic approach to problem solving and the use of a high-level language to design and implement problem solution.
 Includes a one-hour lab.